Urihel/Python-Password-Generator-v2/README.md

 # Project Description
 The purpose of this project is to follow up on some skills that i obtained about OOP in python class in college.
-Since i learned how to write classes, i wanted to take a second look at a project i learned how to do early on as a coder but this time around rather than write a simple script i wanted to see what it would take to build the same project only this time declaring an Object and writing it in python as a class because classes are objects in python.
+Since i learned how to write classes last quarter in school, i wanted to take a second look at a project i learned how to do early on as a coder, but only this time around rather than write a simple script.
+I wanted to see, what it would take to build the same project only this time declaring it as an object in python.
 Now with the project intro out of the way, i would like to dive into how i created a simple password generator using classes.
 To declare my password generator class i had to create two things first.
 The first being the class name and second the instance that callsback to your class.
 In my code example you can see, that i declared my object/class by typing class PasswordGenerator: essentially what this does at this time of the code is that it just assigns a name my object/class.
 I can't really